-The Massachusetts Recreational Trails Program generally provides grants ranging from $2,000 to $50,000, however, grant proposals will be accepted, considered and awarded for larger amounts up to $100,000, based on need, breadth and reach of the trail project.
-RTP grants are REIMBURSEMENT grants, meaning the grant will be awarded and grantees must apply for reimbursement after expenditures have been made and providing the required documentation.
+The Massachusetts Recreational Trails Program (RTP) generally provides grants for project costs ranging from $2,000 to $50,000.
+However, larger projects of up to $100,000 will be considered if the project is proven to directly impact multiple communities upon completion.
+The RTP is a REIMBURSEMENT grant program, meaning grantees must first pay for expenditures themselves and then submit for reimbursement using the required documentation.
 Grants are awarded for a variety of trail protection, construction, and stewardship projects throughout Massachusetts.
 RTP is part of the national Recreational Trails Program, which is funded through the Federal Highway Administration (FHWA).
 Funds are disbursed to each state to develop and maintain recreational trails and trail-related facilities for both non-motorized and motorized recreational trail uses.
-In Massachusetts, funds are administered by the Department of Conservation and Recreation (DCR), in partnership with the Massachusetts Recreational Trails Advisory Board (MARTAB).
+In Massachusetts, the RTP is administered by the Department of Conservation and Recreation (DCR), and grants are reviewed and awarded in partnership with the Massachusetts Recreational Trails Advisory Board (MARTAB).

 Recreational Trails grants are 80-20 challenge grants.
 In other words, 80% of the project costs are reimbursed to grantees, but at least 20% of the total project value must come from other sources.